5 Main Things to Remember When Choosing a Wedding Venue (Updated for 2022)

 Set a Budget

-Before you book a wedding venue you have to plan your budget for your whole wedding.
-If you don’t know your budget for the wedding, you could end up spending all of your money on the venue and later realize you have no money left for something else that was really important to you like a specific band or a three-course dinner rather than a buffet at your reception.
+Before you book a wedding reception venue you have to plan your budget for your whole wedding.
+If you don’t know your budget for the wedding, you could end up spending all of your money on the reception venue and later realize you have no money left for something else that was really important to you like wedding music or a three-course dinner rather than a buffet at your wedding reception.
 Keep your budget in a spreadsheet and track all of your spendings as you start planning and paying for your wedding.
 It’s also a good idea to keep your research on wedding venues in a spreadsheet to help you weigh your options.

 Your style also plays a role in how your wedding colors and décor will match with a particular venue

 Know Your Style

 Your wedding style will determine what kind of venue is most appropriate.
 Think carefully about what kind of wedding you want – formal or informal; traditional vs. modern; night or day; indoors or outdoors; etc. Once you narrow down what your style will be, you can look at particular types of wedding reception venues and not waste your time on others.
 That’s why it's best to know what you want before you start searching.
 Your style also plays a role in how your wedding colors and wedding décor will match with a particular venue.
 If you want an outside venue then décor won’t be as important, but if you want a classic wedding then make sure the hotel ballroom you’re considering as your wedding reception venue will allow you to decorate the way you want.